Fiori-Tracker/fioritracker.github.io/1909SPS08/installation/basis-steps.md

 If ICF node is green and alias is present then proceed to the [step 6](#step-6-activate-the-fronted-icf-nodes) (skip step 5).

-## Step 5 - Add alias and activate ICF node
+## Step 5 - Add alias and activate the ICF node

 5.1 Choose `Add system alias`, `New entry` and type `ZFIORITRACKER_SRV_0001` in "Service Doc.
 Identifier" and `LOCAL` in "SAP System Alias" mark "Default System" checkmark.